sdcnku/micropython/docs/library/omv.image.rst

    Not supported on compressed images.

-.. method:: image.nand(image)

-   Logically NANDs this image with another image.

-   ``image`` can either be an image object or a path to an uncompressed image file (bmp/pgm/ppm).

-   Both images must be the same size and the same type (grayscale/rgb).

-   Not supported on compressed images.

-.. method:: image.nor(image)
+.. method:: image.b_and(image)

-   Logically NORs this image with another image.
+   Logically ANDs this image with another image.

    ``image`` can either be an image object or a path to an uncompressed image file (bmp/pgm/ppm).